Skip to main content

 Mealtimes and rest

-Families are responsible for packing their child’s lunch and snacks.
-Children enjoy mealtimes together to encourage social and communication skill development.
-Rest time is flexible, based on the child’s needs and family preferences.
+Families provide their child’s lunch and snacks.
+Children eat together to build social and communication skills.
+Rest time is flexible and based on each child’s needs and family preferences.

 What our parents say